bacpop/PopPIPE/README.md

 - Use [ska](https://github.com/simonrharris/SKA) to generate within-strain alignments.
 - Use [IQ-TREE](http://www.iqtree.org/) to generate an ML phylogeny using this alignment, and the NJ tree as a starting point.
 - Use [fastbaps](https://github.com/gtonkinhill/fastbaps) to generate subclusters which are partitions of the phylogeny.
 - Create an overall visualisation with both core and accessory distances, as in PopPUNK.
+The final tree consists of refining the NJ tree by grafting the maximum likelihood trees for subclusters to their matching nodes.

 ### Example pipeline DAG